marafathussain/ML_book_easy/chapters/chapter1.md

 - You saw pictures in books, videos on TV

 Your brain learned patterns:
-- Elephants are large, gray, have trunks and big ears
+- Elephants are large, gray, have trunks, and big ears
 - Tigers are orange with black stripes, cat-like
 - Dogs vary widely but have certain characteristic features